Nil-Andreu/ba-sprint9/README.md

     Note the Sub detail, meaning that are the detail subjected to something.
 - LoginPage: when the user is not authenticated

 I have developed this architecture, to ensure the escalability (as filmsubsdetail is the same file in both pages).
+As i have tried to do not have repeated or unused code.